The PGCE Primary programme

 - A good honours degree of a UK higher education institution or equivalent qualification

-- GCSE grade C or equivalent in English, Mathematics and Science and, for PGCE Primary, a modern language, preferably French In addition
+- GCSE grade C or equivalent in English, Mathematics and Science

-- be able to communicate effectively in both spoken and written English
+- Be able to communicate effectively in both spoken and written English

 - If offered a place, obtain an enhanced DBS disclosure, arranged through the University.
 All non-UK candidates need to provide a certificate of no criminal convictions - provided by their own police force before entering the UK